- 1 & 2 Weeks Pregnant

 As the follicles mature, the level of estrogen increases.
 Estrogen tells the hypothalamus to stop producing FSH.
 This will limit the number of follicles that mature.
 As the follicular phase continues, one follicle in your ovary will become the dominant one.
 The dominant follicle prevents the other follicles from maturing further, so they stop growing and die.

-When estrogen levels are high enough and your egg is mature, a lutenizing hormone (LH) is released.
+When estrogen levels are high enough and your egg is mature, a luteinizing hormone (LH) is released.
 This is known as your LH surge (which is what ovulation predictor kits measure).

 Within 24 to 36 hours after the LH surge, ovulation takes place.
 The mature egg bursts out if its follicle, and the finger-like ends of the fallopian tube (called the fimbriae) capture the egg and sweep it into the tube.
 The unfertilized egg makes its way down the fallopian tube and into the uterus.
 The egg will only survive 12 to 24 hours after ovulation before it dissolves.